harvard-dce/mh-opsworks/README.md

     ./bin/rake stack:instances:start

 You can watch the process via `./bin/rake stack:instances:list` or (better) via the AWS web console.
-Starting the entire cluster takes about 30 minutes.
+Starting the entire cluster takes about 30 minutes the first time because you're installing a bunch of base packages.
+Subsequent instance restarts go significantly faster.

 ### Step 7 - Start matterhorn

 We've built chef recipes to manage cluster-wide matterhorn startup and shutdown, so we'll use the "execute recipe" facilities built into OpsWorks to start matterhorn on the relevant instances - Admin, Engage, and Workers.

     ./bin/rake stack:commands:execute_recipes layers="Admin,Engage,Workers" recipes="mh-opsworks-recipes::restart-matterhorn"

 The "mh-opsworks-recipes::restart-matterhorn" recipe is safe for both cold starts and warm restarts.

+You can also start matterhorn via the OpsWorks web UI under "Stack -> Run Command".
+Select the instances, choose "Execute Recipes" and enter "mh-opsworks-recipes::restart-matterhorn".

 ### Step 8 - Log in!